Charleston Estate & Trust Attorneys

 There are several ways to withdraw money from an inherited IRA, including:

-Withdrawing the whole amount at once as soon as possible
+Withdraw the whole amount at once as soon as possible

-Withdrawing all the money within 5 years after your benefactor’s death
+Withdraw all the money within 5 years after your benefactor’s death

-Withdrawing the money incrementally over your expected lifespan
+Withdraw the money incrementally over your lifespan

 Withdrawing the money more slowly has two advantages: you will pay less tax every year and you will have more time for tax-deferred growth of your assets.
 For this reason, many retirement attorneys advise that you use the third method.

 Wiles Attorneys Have a Fresh Idea: the Stand-Alone Retirement Trust